ProctorU/policy-assertions/README.md

 #### Passing permissions to assert and refute

-When permissions are passed to assert or refute the test method name is ignored and does not need to match a policy permission.
+When permissions are passed to assert or refute, the test method name is ignored and does not need to match a policy permission.

 ```ruby
 class ArticlePolicyTest < PolicyAssertions::Test